vulcanacademy/blog-site/about.md

 ---

 # Vision
-It is our vision to be the premium, go-to learning platform for all beginners and pre-beginners to software development.
+Coding is the new literarcy, and our vision is to be the premium, go-to learning platform for beginners and pre-beginners in software development.
+We are educators passionate about coding and technology literacy for all.

 ---
 # Mission
 We aim to provide high-quality content for those recently - or soon to be! - entering the field of software development.
-We want to equip those with the necessary knowledge and resources to understand **_what_** kind of software developer then want to be, and **_how_** to achieve that goal.
+We want to equip those with the necessary knowledge and resources to understand **_what_** kind of software developer they want to be, and **_how_** to achieve that goal.

 ---
 # Authors